aaron-dalbroi/ENSF_380_FinalProject_Group60/README.md

 INSTRUCTIONS:

 setting up-- Go onto the SqlConnection.java, on line 40, a Connection object is defined, as DriverManager.getConnection("jdbc:mysql://localhost/ewr", "USER", "PASSWORD").
-You must change USER and PASSWORD to the MySQL User (ssually root) and password needed for your local system.
+You must change USER and PASSWORD to the MySQL User (usually root) and password needed for your local system.
--- You will also have to compile all the java files again.
+-- You will also have to compile all the .java files again.

-Running-- Run the Schedule class to start the main method and you are good to go.
+Running-- Run the Main class to start the main method and you are good to go.